mohammad-zolghadr/Pro-Todo/README.md

-# You can Only See Demo of -> Professional Todo
+# You can only see demo of : Professional Todo

-Todo App Add, Remove , Auto Analyze(Soon) Using :
+Todo App : Add, Remove , Auto Analyze(Soon) Using :

 🔴 Html Css Javascript React.Js <br/>
 🔴 Redux <br/>